Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Display layer view state/README.md

 ##How it works

 `AGSMapView` has a block called `layerViewStateChangedHandler` that get executed every time a layer's view status changes.
-The block contains two attributes, namely, `layer` and `layerViewState`.
+The block contains two attributes, namely, `layer` and `state`.
 The former being the `AGSLayer` whose state got changed and the latter is an `AGSLayerViewState` object defining the new state.